DEV3L/ai-code-summary/ai-code-summary.md

     return pathspec.PathSpec.from_lines("gitwildmatch", all_patterns)

 ```

 ## summary_test.py

 ### Summary

-This code defines a unit test for the `summarize_content` function using the `unittest.mock` library to mock the `OpenAI` class.
-It ensures that the function correctly interacts with the OpenAI API to generate a summary for a given code snippet.
-The test checks that the summary returned is "This is a summary" and verifies that the API call is made with the correct parameters.
+This code defines a test function, `test_summarize_content`, that uses the `unittest.mock` library to mock the behavior of an OpenAI client.
+It verifies that the `summarize_content` function correctly generates a summary for a given piece of code.

+1. `@patch("ai_code_summary.ai.summary.OpenAI")` mocks the OpenAI client.
+2. Inside the test, a `MagicMock` client is created to simulate the OpenAI response.
+3. The mock OpenAI client returns a pre-defined summary: "This is a summary."
+4. The test checks that `summarize_content("def example_function(): pass")` returns this summary.
+5. Finally, it confirms that the OpenAI client was called correctly with the expected parameters.

 ```py
 from unittest.mock import MagicMock, patch